 SAN FRANCISCO (August 1, 2009) – Previously untreated non-small cell lung cancer (NSCLC) patients over the age of 70 respond well to a combination of bevacizumab and erlotinib, Fox Chase Cancer Center researchers reported today at the annual meeting of the International Association for the Study of Lung Cancer.

-“Based on our initial data, the combination appears to be well tolerated and efficacious, though we’ll have to wait and see the final results,” says Hossein Borghaei, DO - Chief, Thoracic Medical Oncology, medical oncologist at Fox Chase, who led the trial.
+“Based on our initial data, the combination appears to be well tolerated and efficacious, though we’ll have to wait and see the final results,” says Hossein Borghaei, DO - Chief, Thoracic Oncology; Director, Lung Cancer Risk Assessment, medical oncologist at Fox Chase, who led the trial.

 Elderly patients are often excluded from clinical trials because researchers fear they will have trouble tolerating standard chemotherapy regimens.
 That leaves open the question of how best to treat these individuals who account for more than half of all NSCLC in the United States.